simple-login/website/content/security.md

 Our database uses Postgresql to store and encrypt user data at rest and are backed up everyday.
 Backups older than 7 days are deleted.
 The database is only accessible from our mail and servers.
 Nobody but us has access to our database.

-For file storage we use [AWS S3](https://aws.amazon.com/s3/) which is used to store user profile pictures and temporary bounced emails.
+For file storage we use [UpCloud Object Storage](https://upcloud.com/products/object-storage) which is used to store user profile pictures and temporary bounced emails.
 All bounced emails are deleted after 7 days.